sardnarellum/Photogram/README.md

 ## Changelog

+### 0.4.1
+Background images are cropped to match their container elements' size on the server to get an image that exactly sized to the visible space.

 ### 0.4
 Lazy image loading implemented with bLazy.js lib.
 I modified bLazy to support the server's dynamic image resizing feature.